wombleton/gitlaw-nz/acts/N/Nelson Waterworks Act 1863.md

 ##### 29 Penalties, how recovered

-*   All penalties incurred under the authority of this Act may be recovered in a summary manner before any Justice or Justices of the Peace.
+*   All penalties incurred under the authority of this Act may be recovered on conviction in accordance with [Part 3][38] of the Summary Proceedings Act 1957\.

+    Section 29: amended, on 1 July 2013, by [section 413][39] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 30 Limitation of penalty